Transportation Master Plan

 Pedestrian Access

 In 2008, City Council created a citizen group to identify ways to improve pedestrian access in the community.
-Council accepted the results of this four month process, and City staff has been working to implement the many suggested improvements found in the Walkability Task Force Report .
+Council accepted the results of the four month process, and many of the suggested improvedments found in the Walkability Task Force Report pdf download have been implemented.

 Bicycle Access